 Minimally invasive (laparoscopic) cholecystectomy

 During laparoscopic cholecystectomy, the surgeon makes four small incisions in your abdomen.
 A tube with a tiny video camera is inserted into your abdomen through one of the incisions.
 Your surgeon watches a video monitor in the operating room as special surgical tools are inserted through the other incisions in your abdomen and your gallbladder is removed.

-Next you'll undergo cholangiography, a special X-ray to check your bile duct for abnormalities.
+Next you'll undergo an imaging test, such as X-ray or ultrasound, to check your bile duct for abnormalities.
 If your surgeon finds gallstones or other problems in your bile duct, those may be remedied.
 Then your incisions are sutured, and you're taken to a recovery area.
 Laparoscopic cholecystectomy takes one or two hours.